polBachelin/DataDash/README.md

 - `order`: An object, where the keys are measures or dimensions to order by and their corresponding values are either `asc` or `desc`.
 The order of the fields to order on is based on the order of the keys in the object.

+### Filter Operators

+- `equals`: use when you need an exact match.
+If you use it on a dimension of type boolean the values will be ignored.
+Supports multiple values
+- `notEquals`: The opposite of equals.
+Supports multiple values
+- `contains`: Acts as a wildcard case-insensitive LIKE operator.
+Supports multiple values
+- `notContains`: Opposite of contains.
+Supports multiple values
+- `startsWith`: To check if a string starts with a substring.
+Supports multiple values
+- `endsWith`: To check if a string ends with a substring.
+Supports multiple values
+- `gt`: The greater than operator
+- `gte`: The great than or equal operator
+- `lt`: The less than operator
+- `lte`: The less than or equal operator
+- `set`: This operator checks if the value is not null
+- `notSet`: This operator checks if the value is null